We don’t need no education.

 My next online learning adventure took me to MediaBistro.com.
 MediaBistro is an online portal for journalists, media types and publishers.
 They offer a lot of relevant information, job boards and online learning options.
 I signed up for a “Job-Hunters BootCamp.”
 For $79, I took a class similar to my Rutgers course.
 We learned much of the same thing, but this one was tailored more to marketing oneself via social media, not necessarily a brand or product.
 This course was a bit more interactive, and there was more consistent discussion between students and with the instructors.
 The online interface was also much nicer and easier to navigate.
 The Rutgers lessons were not of the best quality and the audio and video sometimes lagged.
 MediaBistro’s quality was just much better.
 Although this wasn’t for a diploma or a certificate, I did feel that I received a lot of value for my 79 bucks.

+Several weeks ago, I stumbled upon Udacity.
 Udacity is a MOOC that grew out of Stanford University in 2012.
 With 1.6 million users, it is fast becoming the “Kleenex” or the “Coke” of the MOOCs.
 Udacity offers paid and free courseware.
 I didn’t want to get too involved with Udacity while I was still working on my Utica College courses, so I started with one free course, “Intro to Psychology.”
 I believe I will get a “certificate of completion” (suitable for framing, too!) when I’m done, but I’m just doing it for the experience.
+I am through about four of the lessons and, so far, I like to program.
 The lessons are presented in well-scripted, high-quality videos and they offer a quiz at the end of each lesson.
 There is also a bit of text-based interactivity off to the side for students to comment or ask questions.
 I don’t know how it will turn out, but you can’t beat the price.
 If I find the free course of any value I may try some of the others, which really aren’t too expensive.
 Udacity and Georgia Tech have teamed up to offer a full Master’s in Computer Science.

-Finding online course is easy.
-You can simply search for them, well, online.
-Although you can be in Norfolk and take classes in Utica or Georgia or Pennsylvania, the local colleges and universities offer online courses worth checking out.
+Finding online courses is easy.
+You can simply search for them—well, online.
+Although you can be in Fort Pierce, Florida and take classes in Utica or Georgia or Pennsylvania, the local colleges and universities offer online courses worth checking out.
 The College of Central Florida offers Ed2Go (institute.cf.edu/online_training.htm), Saint Leo offers continuing education programs (www.saintleo.edu/resources/distance-learning-program.aspx), Rasmussen has many choices (www.rasmussen.edu/locations/online-campus/degrees/), and if going to Utica, New York in January is just a bit too cold for you, you can get a Cybersecurity Master’s at the University of Central Florida (programs.online.ucf.edu) or the University of South Florida (cyber.usf.edu).
 These are only a few options, the entire world is your classroom and there are too many courses, programs, or providers to list here.

 Like any kind of training, you will only get out of it what you put into it.
 If you were a slacker in high school and you just skated by don’t think that taking online classes in your bathrobe chugging beer will be any easier.
 It requires just as much, if not more, dedication to make sure you keep up with the lessons and manage your time better.
 As an online student, you are in control of the classroom.
 You can go to the bathroom without a pass, you can sharpen your pencils without asking permission, and you can listen to Led Zeppelin on 10 without headphones if you want to.
 But, you still have to take tests and you still have to pay for it.

 So, if you are making the commitment be prepared to be committed.
-Assignments are due, books need to be read, videos on vivavideo need to be watched and you have to do all the admin work, like registration, add/drop classes, grade verification, by yourself, over the phone or online with people who are probably hundreds of miles away.
+Assignments are due, books need to be read, videos need to be watched and you have to do all the admin work, like registration, add/drop classes, grade verification, by yourself, over the phone or online with people who are probably hundreds of miles away.
 My advice would be to try a free Udacity course, or check out MediaBistro before diving into a full-blown program, like a Master’s Degree.
 It takes getting used to but once you do, it almost becomes addictive.
 There is just so much to learn out there, you just want more and more.
+Good luck to you if you decide to pursue your continuing education online.